Supplier Transaction Runs

 1. Navigate to the Insights module.

-2. Select Transaction Runs from the left-hand panel.
+2. Select Transaction Runs on the left-hand panel.

 3. Click More Actions in the upper right corner and select +Create Transaction Run.